 At Holy Cross Hospital in Fort Lauderdale, Fla., nurses also learned the provider portion of the system to assist physicians and mid-level providers if needed.

 “Nurses provide elbow-to-elbow support during go-live and are responsible for ongoing education and follow-up,” said Andrew C. Durkel, RN, working in clinical informatics at Holy Cross.
 “We take feedback from end-users to make changes and additions to improve satisfaction, communication, and patient outcomes.”

 Trinity Mother Frances Hospitals and Clinics in Tyler, Texas, trained and deployed new nursing graduates as internal “super users” and contracted with AMN Healthcare’s EMR solutions team to implement their new EMR system.
-AMN brought in more than 80 travel nurses across various specialties experienced and versed in the software the health care system had selected.
+AMN brought in more than 80 contract nurses across various specialties experienced and versed in the software the health care system had selected.

-Most of the EMR-trained nurses had been hired by NurseChoice, an AMN Healthcare company specializing in EMR conversions and other short-term travel nurse assignments.
+Most of the EMR-trained nurses had been hired by NurseChoice, an AMN Healthcare company specializing in EMR conversions and other short-term contract nurse assignments.

 “Not only were the individual nurses competent and friendly, AMN’s support role was invaluable,” said Robert Rose, RN, MS, NEA-BC, senior vice president and chief nursing officer at Trinity Mother Frances in a case study.